stephenombuya/Sentiment-Analysis-Tool/README.md

 5. Create a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the  GNU GENERAL PUBLIC LICENSE.
 See the `LICENSE` file for details.

 ## Acknowledgments
 - [NLTK](https://www.nltk.org/) for sentiment analysis.